org-formation/org-formation-cli/docs/cloudformation-resources.md

 If you have a resource that you need to refer to from within another resource (using ``!Ref`` or ``!GetAtt``) Organization Formation helps you to do this across AWS accounts.

-As every resource has its own ``OrganizationBinding`` and therefore will need to be added to a different set of accounts Organization Formation creates a template specific to every target account refered to from within the template.
+As every resource has its own ``OrganizationBinding`` and therefore will need to be added to a different set of accounts Organization Formation creates a template specific to every target account referred to from within the template.

-If, within a template, you use ``!Ref`` ir ``!GetAtt`` to refer to another resource in another account Organization Formation will create an export in the template that exposes the resource and create a parameter in the template that uses the value.
-It will work exactly how you would expect it to in cloudformation.
+If, within a template, you use ``!Ref`` or ``!GetAtt`` to refer to another resource in another account Organization Formation will create an export in the template that exposes the resource and create a parameter in the template that uses the value.
+It will work exactly how you would expect it to in CloudFormation.

 **example**: